ivinapontes/ivinapontes/README.md

 👩🏽‍🎨 I build amazing things at [Capgemini](https://www.capgemini.com/).\
 💻 I am passionate about technology, computers (and how they work) and coffee!\
 🎓 Graduated from [CodeYourFuture](https://www.codeyourfuture.io/).\
-🌱 I’m currently learning Node.js and TDD.\
+🌱 I’m having fun working with Node.js, Hapi and Typescript.
-🎨 I draw doodles as hobby.

 <p align="center" >Say hi: <br/>